2025 ReporT

 Soaring to New Heights

-Cloud Economy is on the rise...
+Cloud economy is on the rise...

 The cloud economy is experiencing a remarkable surge, as businesses and individuals increasingly recognize the value and flexibility offered by cloud computing solutions.
 With its ability to provide scalable resources, enhanced collaboration, and cost savings, the cloud market has become a key driver of digital transformation.

-$2.28 T Valuation by 2030
+$2.39 T worth of valuation by 2030

-*Source: Gartner
+*Source: Gartner & Grand View Research

 Market Dominance Unveiled

-Comparative Revenue Overview of GCP, AWS, and Azure (2022-2023)
+Comparative revenue overview of GCP, AWS, and Azure as of Q3 2024

 These figures suggest that all three platforms are experiencing steady expansion in their respective markets, reflecting the increasing demand for cloud-based services and highlighting the intense competition among these industry leaders.